Final Project: Cummer Museum

-“In October 2009, my dad, Cliff Backman, was shot and killed in a robbery here in Jacksonville and his case went cold,” Backman said.
+“In October 2009, my dad, Cliff Backmann, was shot and killed in a robbery here in Jacksonville and his case went cold,” Backmann said.
 “I decided to switch careers, became a victim advocate for families that have lost loved ones to homicide.”

-“One of the biggest things you deal with is that families start to think that no one remember their loved one and no one cares,” Backman said.
+“One of the biggest things you deal with is that families start to think that no one remember their loved one and no one cares,” Backmann said.

 Project: Cold Case has helped with a number of cold case arrests by keeping the public aware.
 Particularly with old cases, the technological advances of DNA testing became essential.
 In many cases, all the investigator needs is that one witness to come forward.

 Recently, Project: Cold Case featured a robbery-homicide from 1974 that has been solved more than 40 years later.

 “Our job is not to go out and try to solve these cases,” Backmann stated.
 “Our jobs are to bring awareness to the public and make sure these people are not lost or forgotten.
 We always keep up with the families because we want them to know we care.”